 H. Richard Niebuhr on the Responsibility of the Church for Society

-Living Theological Heritage volume 7 Intros to Parts 4 and 5
+Living Theological Heritage, Volume 7, Introductions to Parts 4 and 5

-These introductions weave together documents linking UCC understandings of theology and social outreach [LTH 7]
+These introductions weave together documents linking UCC understandings of theology and social outreach.

 Reinhold Niebuhr on Religiosity and the Christian Faith

-A brief two page 1955 article by Reinhold Niebuhr published in Christianity and Crisis on the impact of religion in the world
+A brief 1955 article by Reinhold Niebuhr published in Christianity and Crisis on the impact of religion in the world.

 Gallagher on Controversy

-A 1963 essay by Buell Gallagher on the importance of healthy controversy in the life of the church (LTH VII, reprint from Social Action)
+A 1963 essay by Buell Gallagher on the importance of healthy controversy in the life of the church (reprinted from Social Action).
+(Living Theological Heritage)

 Thomas on Contemporary Commitment and Catholic Substance

-Excerpts from the 1977 report Human Sexuality: A Preliminary Study (from LTH VII)
+Excerpts from the 1977 report Human Sexuality: A Preliminary Study.
+(Living Theological Heritage)

 The Dubuque Declaration